bsmith89/longev-mgen/doc/submission.md

 _Muribaculaceae_ are abundant in the murine gut microbiome [@Ormerod2016].
-While these bacteria are also found in humans (although at lower abundance), only one cultivated member of this clade has been described [@Lagkouvardos2016].
+While these bacteria are also found in humans (although at lower abundance), only a few members of this clade have been cultivated and described
+[@Lagkouvardos2016; @Lagkouvardos2019; @Miyake2020].
 As a result, the ecological
-roles of these bacteria have not been characterized, and observations in mouse model systems are therefore less valuable for understanding related processes in the human gut microbiome.
+roles of these bacteria have not yet been characterized limiting the value of the mouse as a model system.
+Better understanding the ecology of _Muribaculaceae_ in the murine gut will increase the transferability of microbiome studies from mice to humans.
 Attempts to study these
 organisms leverage genomes reconstructed from metagenomic reads, and have proposed---in the absence of experimental data---that members of the family consume a diversity of polysaccharides in the lower gut.

-Here we have extended that approach to eight new genomes, and associated those with OTUs for which changes in relative abundance in response to ACA treatment have been experimentally assessed.
+Here we have extended that approach to eight new genomes, and associated those with species for which changes in relative abundance in response to ACA treatment have been experimentally assessed.
 This enabled us to
-explore why responders, populations represented by MAGs B1-A, B1-B, and B2, each increase with ACA treatment, while the other populations of _Muribaculaceae_ do not.
+explore why responding species, with representative MAGs B1-A, B1-B, and B2, increase with ACA treatment, while the other species of _Muribaculaceae_ do not.
-Annotations of reconstructed genomes suggest that the responsive populations may possess starch degradation capabilities absent in the non-responders.
+Annotations of reconstructed genomes suggest that the responders may possess starch degradation capabilities absent in the non-responders.

-We examine the three-guild model proposed by Ormerod _et al._ [@Ormerod2016] by reproducing their dimensional reduction approach with the addition of these new genomes.
+We examine the three-guild model proposed by Ormerod and colleagues [@Ormerod2016] by reproducing their dimensional reduction approach with the addition of these new genomes.
 In this analysis, annotations of B1-A, B1-B, and B2
-are consistent with a hypothesized alpha-glucan degradation guild, supporting their interpretation.
+are consistent with a hypothesized guild of alpha-glucan degrading species, supporting their interpretation.
 A more nuanced
 approach to annotation was also applied by constructing _de novo_ clusters of proteins based on homology.
 Interestingly, this analysis
-indicates that B2, and the closely related M6, share physiological potential with taxa in the host-glycan guild, suggesting that a more detailed examination can identify specific functions that discriminate responders from non-responders.
+indicates that B2, and the closely related M6, share physiological potential with MAGs in the host-glycan guild, suggesting that a more detailed examination can identify specific functions that discriminate responders from non-responders.
 This approach is bolstered by the phylogenetic and genomic distinction between B2 and both B1-A and B1-B, reducing the confounding effects of shared evolutionary history.

-By including otherwise unannotated genes, genomic comparisons based on OPFs instead of previously defined gene orthologies may better reflect shared functional potential.
+By including otherwise unannotated genes, genomic comparisons based on OPFs may reflect shared functional potential better than applying previously defined orthologies.
 Besides the identification of potentially novel gene families, _de novo_ homology clustering [@Schloss2008] also enables differentiation of sub-groups not captured by standard